kentcdodds/old-kentcdodds.com/content/blog/usememo-and-usecallback/index.md

 The reason this works is because even though you're defining the function to calculate the primes on every render (which is VERY fast), React is only calling that function when the value is needed.
-On top of that React also stores previous values given the inputs and will return a previous value given the same previous inputs.
+On top of that React also stores previous values given the inputs and will return the previous value given the same previous inputs.
 That's memoization at work.

 ## Conclusion